 When we are responding to something outside of us that is awful or difficult, taking action dispels our fears and helps us connect through love.
 Non judgement-or forgiveness-bring us peace.

 Trust is a balance to our fears.
 Trusting our response–the action we take in a situation–means so much more to us than what happened to us.
 It is ours alone to control.
 In this way we have the utmost control in a world we often feel is so out of control.
 We have to stop lamenting that we cannot control our world, and start trusting that if we can control ourself and the way we think about things, we can trust everything else.
 (Sometimes we have to let go of control over what is happening to us, to trust our control over our response.)

 Connection is a balance to separation–which is the seed of all of our problems.
 Always chose connection.
 This does not mean having such empathy that another’s tragedy brings you down.
 Love them up to you rather than worrying down to them.

-Love counters unworthiness.
-Love wholeheartedly.
+In order to counter unworthiness, love wholeheartedly.
 When the heart breaks, we can see what is truly important to us, and respond by loving fully that important part without holding back.
 Love helps you give generously and see outside of yourself.